Validating Quantum State Preparation Programs (Extended Version): PQASM: A Language for Quantum State Preparations

 \subsection{Semantics}

-\pqasm has two levels of semantics: instruction and program levels.
-The \textit{instruction} level semantics is a partial function $\llbracket - \rrbracket$ from an instruction $\instr$ and input basis vector state $\rho$ to an output state $\eta'$, written $\llbracket \instr \rrbracket\eta=\eta'$, shown in \Cref{fig:deno-sem}.
+The \pqasm semantics has two levels: instruction and program levels.
+The former is a partial function $\llbracket - \rrbracket$ from an instruction $\instr$ and input basis vector state $\rho$ to an output state $\eta'$, written $\llbracket \instr \rrbracket\eta=\eta'$, shown in \Cref{fig:deno-sem}.
 The \textit{program} level semantics is a labelled transition system $(\Phi,e) \xrightarrow{r} (\Phi',e')$ in \Cref{fig:exp-semantics}, stating that the input configuration $(\Phi,e)$ is possibly evaluated to an output configuration $(\Phi',e')$ with the probability $r$.
-It essentially represents a Markov chain, where a program evaluation path represents a chain of probabilities, showing the probability path leads to a particular configuration from the initial configuration.
+It essentially represents a Markov chain, where a program evaluation path is a chain of probabilities that shows the probability of reaching a particular configuration from the initial configuration.